RHElements/rhelements.github.io/docs/create-a-rhelement/step-1.md

 1. Your element name:
   - Your element's name should be lowercase and needs to contain at least one hyphen.
 For rules on naming custom elements, refer to the W3C [Custom Elements Working Draft](https://www.w3.org/TR/custom-elements/#valid-custom-element-name).
   - Red Hat prefixes elements with `rh-` for global components and then namespaces web property specific ones like `cp-` for the Customer Portal.
 However, prefix your elements with whatever fits your project.
-  - As an example, we'll create `rh-your-element`.
+  - As an example, we'll create `rh-cool-element`.

 2. Author name:
   - Add your name